simenandre/laravel-payex/README.md

 ## Configure

-To avoid confusion, please note that the [PayEx PHP Class](https://github.com/cobraz/payex) has a configuration file included aswell, you don't need to use that, perferably not.
-We've added a more Larvel-like configuration inside the bundle directory, so use that.
+Copy the configuration file from config/payex.php to application/config/payex.php, and set your details.

 Do you need more information?
 Go the the [PayEx PHP Class](https://github.com/cobraz/payex) GitHub page.